“Mountain Ash/Eucalyptus, Sherbrooke Falls, Dandenong Range,

 Mister to you!

-Whoa feisty.
-May I please speak to you, Mr.?
+Whoa, feisty!
+May I please speak to you, Mister?

 You are funny, too.

 I am the trickster, too.
 Now you see it, now you don’t.

 And you know these idioms.